Writing

 LGBTQ+ Mental Health and Self-Harm: A panel discussion (2020)

 While focussed on LGBTQ+ experiences of self-harm, the panel is a pertinent reflection on the state of medicine and healthcare more generally.
-Featuring amazing speakers, we cover abolition, collective care, racism and transphobia in medicine, and more.
+Our excellent speakers cover abolition, collective care, racism and transphobia in medicine, and more.